wert-ac/h3mcc-albatross/README.md

 Make any desired edits to the scripts for the sample scenarios in `data/levels/<map_type>/<map_name>/scripts/<map_name>_main.hsc`.
 If you choose to do so, remember to open the scenario in Sapien and compile the scripts with <kbd>Ctrl</kbd>+<kbd>Shift</kbd>+<kbd>C</kbd>

-Now to compile each of the maps, run the following tool commands for each respective map:
+Now to compile each of the maps, run the following Tool commands for each respective map:

 - **Sandtrap:** `tool build-cache-file "levels\multi\shrine\shrine"`
 - **Sandbox:** `tool build-cache-file "levels\dlc\sandbox\sandbox"`